Impirs/Impirs/README.md

 - 💞️ I’m looking to collaborate with my brain.
 - 📫 How to reach the inovation ideas.

-You can also check one of my Uni-project by link: https://cabinet.miem.hse.ru/#/project/976/
+You can also check one of my Uni-project by link: https://cabinet.miem.hse.ru/#/project/976/ .
+Check project documentation by link: https://disk.yandex.ru/d/mGDeaBCSuA1MOQ .

 <!---
 Impirs/Impirs is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.